 Can gum disease cause tooth loss?

 Yes, although mostly only in severe cases of gum disease infections.
 If you have gingivitis or regular bleeding gums, you don’t have to worry about your teeth falling out overnight.
-Although, you should be worried if your gum disease has progressed to advanced periodontitis.
-You may already be showing signs of loose teeth.
+However, it is possible to lose teeth if your gum disease progresses to advanced periodontitis.
+You may already be showing signs of loose or wiggly teeth.

 Can gum disease be reversed?

-Gum disease can be managed and reversed with early intervention by your dentist can manage and reverse gum disease.
+Early intervention by your dentist can manage and reverse gum disease.
 Your dentist can take steps to reduce and reverse your symptoms without the need for invasive procedures.
 It is much more difficult and a longer process to get rid of advanced periodontitis, the later stage of gum disease.

 I think I may be in the early stages of gum disease.
 What treatment will I require?

 Scaling and root planing is the most common process for patients in the early stages of gum disease.
-You may be prescribed an antibacterial mouthwash before a scaling and root planing procedure as well.
+Your dentist may prescribe an antibacterial mouthwash before a scaling and root planing procedure as well.
 The procedure will remove plaque and tartar from the teeth in order to prevent periodontitis, tooth decay, and other dental problems.

-Dr. Wainwright is a dentist in Austin, TX that is dedicated to patient-centered dentistry.
-You can call Austin Dental Care today at 512-518-6392, or schedule an appointment with Dr. Wainwright online.
-We serve dental patients in West Austin, Lost Creek, West Lake Hills, Barton Creek, and all of Travis County, Texas.
+Dr. Wainwright is a dentist in Austin, Texas that provides patient-centered dental services.
+You can call Austin Dental Care today for bleeding gums treatment at 512-518-6392, or schedule an appointment online to visit Dr. Wainwright.
+We serve dental patients near you in West Austin, Lost Creek, West Lake Hills, Barton Creek, and all of Travis County, Texas.